Sparse MoEs meet Efficient Ensembles

 \subsubsection{Tiling without Partitioning}

-We now compare pBE with the variant where only the tiling is enabled (``Only tiling'').
-In that case, we have tiled inputs $\mH\in\R^{B\times M\times D}$ applied to the standard formulation of~\cref{eq:gating}.
+We now compare \ack with the variant where only the tiling is enabled (\emph{Tiling}).
+In this case, we have tiled inputs $\mH\in\R^{B \times M\times D}$ applied to the standard formulation of~\cref{eq:gating}.
 Compared with~\cref{eq:gating_pbatch_ensemble}, there is no mechanism to enforce the $M$ representations of the $i$-th input across the ensemble members, i.e., $\{\texttt{MoE}(\vh_{i, m})\}_{m=1}^M$, to be different.
 Indeed, without partitioning, each $\vh_{i, m}$ could select $K$ identical experts.
-As a result, we expect ``Only tiling'' to output $M$ similar predictions across ensemble members.
-We capture this intuition in \cref{tab:partitioning_vs_tiliing} where we observe that the KL for ``Only tiling'' is orders of magnitude smaller than for pBE.
+As a result, we expect \emph{Tiling} to output $M$ similar predictions across ensemble members.
+This is confirmed in \cref{tab:partitioning_vs_tiliing} where we observe that the KL for~\emph{Tiling} is orders of magnitude smaller than for \ack.
+To mitigate this effect, we also tried to increase the level of noise $\sigma$ in $\texttt{gate}_K$ (by a factor $\{2, 4\}$), to cause the expert assignments to differ across $\{\vh_{i, m}\}_{m=1}^M$.
+While we do see an increase in KL, \emph{Tiling} still performs worse than \ack across all metrics.